XRISM: Canadian scientists to get glimpse of the hot universe

 - Dr. Brian McNamara, of the University of Waterloo, on the Resolve instrument team

-Members of Canada's astronomy community will be able to compete for guest observer time, an exciting opportunity to conduct cutting-edge research into cosmic sources of X-rays and to shed light on the structure of our universe.
+As a result of this collaboration, Canadian astronomers will be able to compete for guest observer time, an exciting opportunity to conduct cutting-edge research into cosmic sources of X-rays and to shed light on the structure of our universe.

 - Date modified: